kamil-mrzyglod/AosRooster/README.md

 Adding a result of a game is pretty simple - just click on **Dodaj wynik** - it'll display a window where you can select players and enter points.
 The application will independently determine who won, who lost or whether it was a draw.

+Each time you add a result, it'll be added to **rooster.dat** file, which can be found in your Desktop directory.
+It contains all results and games and if any crash happens, you can restart the application and use **Plik** -> **Wczytaj wyniki** to restore the state.

 **Please note that it's still a beta version so any help - posting bugs, ideas or fixes - is much appreciated!**